isomerpages/mindef-cmpb-temp/pages/Locate Us.md

 description: ""
 image: /images/CMPB_location_map__caa_7_Feb_2025_.png
 ---
 <h4><strong>The linkbridge to Cashew MRT, and link to Rail Corridor will open in Aug 2025.
-Pedestrians may walk into CMPB by Hillview Link (via Hillview Avenue).
-An interim shuttle bus service will also run between Cashew MRT and the new CMPB, until the linkbridge is ready.</strong></h4>
+An interim shuttle bus service will run between Cashew MRT and the new CMPB, until the linkbridge is ready.&nbsp;</strong>The bus service will operate from Monday to Friday, 7am to 7.30pm and on Saturday, from 7am to 2pm at 15-minute intervals.
+The journey will take approximately 10 minutes between the two stops, subject to traffic conditions.</h4>
-<p></p>
+<h4>Pedestrians may also walk into CMPB by Hillview Link (via Hillview Avenue). </h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CMPB_location_map__caa_16_May_2025__link.png">
 </div>